|Observing the Text!|

 Paul used this metaphor in Ephesians when he alluded to the six pieces of equipment which the Roman soldier used, which are analogous to the weapons the community of faith and each Jesus follower has at his or her disposal (Eph.
 6.10-17).
 The church is the army of God through whom God brings his rule into this present evil age.
 Here is our equipment.
 Suit up!

 Here’s a thought to ponder: the army of God is a metaphor and there are plenty of other metaphors for the community of faith.
 As an example, the bride of Christ.
-We should know which metaphor we are working under when we are doing his bidding.
+We should know which metaphor we are working with when we are doing his bidding.
 When a community of faith or an individual follower of Jesus shows up at a wedding, it might be wise to not show up all dressed as a soldier.

 |The Belt of Truth: 6.14|